yimp341/nd00333-capstone/starter_file/README.md

 ![alt text](https://github.com/yimp341/nd00333-capstone/blob/master/HyperdriveBestModel.PNG)

 ## Model Deployment
-Since the best accuracy for this project was obtained with the AutoML model, this was the model we considered for deployment.
-That is, a Voting Ensemble model.
+Since the best accuracy for this project was obtained with the AutoML model, this was a Voting Ensemble model which we considered for deployment.
+Below we show the healthy status after the deployment procedure.

 In order to make a request to the endpoint, we provide the URL and Primary Key as follows:

 ![alt text](https://github.com/yimp341/nd00333-capstone/blob/master/Deployment1.PNG)